alesti/tinkering-tinkerbell/k3d-approach.md

 local k8s clusters like [minikube](https://minikube.sigs.k8s.io/docs/start/) is
 that k3d is reachable from outside of the node.

-Tinkebell does not use the default service loadbalancer as it uses not only tcp.
+Tinkerbell does not use the default service loadbalancer as it uses not only tcp (bootp/tftp).

 ```bash
 k3d cluster create --network clusternet --no-lb \